 Tucson is one of our favorite Arizona towns and if you are looking to live the Resort lifestyle this is definitely the top RV resort in the area.
 With a thriving arts scene, great food, a hip downtown, the University of Arizona, Pima Air & Space Museum, Saguaro National Park and so much more you gotta add Tucson to your travel list.

 Conveniently located right off Interstate 10, the park is easy to find.
-Arriving at the gated entry we were greeted by security, directed to toward the office building to pick up our arrival packet and pass for the resort.
+Arriving at the gated entry we were greeted by security and directed toward the office building to pick up our arrival packet and pass for the resort.
 We were then escorted to our site.
 This is a very large park, there are miles of interior roads that are easy to navigate and walk.

 This was our second trip to Voyager RV Resort and both times the resort was not full, even during the busy season, so the spacing between vehicles was very good.
-Our first trip to Voyager we had one of the 100 ft. long pull through sites.
-This trip we had a Premium back in site that backed to the wash where we could walk our dogs.
+On our first trip to Voyager, we had one of the 100 ft. long pull-through sites.
+On this trip, we had a Premium back-in site that backed to the wash where we could walk our dogs.
 The sites are long, if not wide, and each one has 20/30/50 amp service and full hook-ups, a cement pad with a small picnic table.

-There is an on-site Hotel, restaurant and bar (which the food was great although the service slow), convenience store, post office, all kinds of activities, Pools and Spas, Chapel, game rooms, craft rooms, golf course, etc. There are two dog runs.
+There is an on-site Hotel, restaurant, and bar (which the food was great although the service was slow), convenience store, post office, all kinds of activities, Pools, and Spas, Chapel, game rooms, craft rooms, golf course, etc. There are two dog runs.
 The one closest to our site was really muddy after a day of rain.
 But once dried out the dogs loved it.
 There are two very nice laundry facilities.

 If you have one or more dogs you’ll need to make sure you are assigned to a “dog-friendly” loop, since you aren’t allowed to even walk them in other loops.